algorithm-archivists/algorithm-archive/chapters/algorithms/gaussian_elimination/gaussian_elimination.md

 So what do we do from here?
 Well, we continue further reducing the matrix; however, there are two ways to do this:

-1. Reduce the matrix further into *Reduced* Row Echelon form with Gauss-Jordan elimination
+1. Reduce the matrix further into *reduced* row echelon form with Gauss-Jordan elimination
-2. Solve the system directly with *Back-substitution* if the matrix is allows for such solutions
+2. Solve the system directly with *back-substitution* if the matrix is allows for such solutions

-Let's start with Gauss-Jordan Elimination and then Back-substitution
+Let's start with Gauss-Jordan Elimination and then back-substitution

 ## Gauss-Jordan Elimination